Real-Time Dam Levels

 Current Weather & Evaporation Impact

-The weather around the catchment is currently recording 24°C. With 0mm of recent rainfall and partly cloudy skies, the catchment is relatively dry today.
+Current local temperatures are sitting at a moderate 23°C. With 0mm of recent rainfall and clear sky skies, the catchment is relatively dry today.

 Future Outlook & Monitoring

 Looking ahead, the trajectory of Lake Ross's water levels will depend heavily on upcoming seasonal rainfall patterns.
 Continuous telemetry and advanced hydrological modeling are employed to forecast storage changes.
-Given the unpredictable nature of Australia's climate, from La Niña flooding to El Niño droughts, maintaining a dynamic operational strategy for Lake Ross is absolutely essential.
+Resilience against extreme weather events remains the ultimate goal for the managers of this critical infrastructure.

 Location Map